 13 YouTube Optimization Tips For Improving Your Channel’s SEO

-YouTube is the biggest video content platform in the world.
+YouTube is the largest video content platform in the world.
 Many don’t realize that YouTube is also considered a social media channel and a search engine.

 As such, it’s a vital component of any content marketing strategy.
 However, simply posting content to your YouTube channel isn’t going to guarantee success.
-SEO is just as important on YouTube as it is on Google, not surprising when you consider that Google owns YouTube.
+SEO is just as important on YouTube as it is on Google, not surprisingly, considering that Google owns YouTube.

 With that in mind, optimizing your YouTube channel for SEO is essential to attracting a larger audience — and higher qualified leads.

 YouTube has a vested interest in keeping users on its platform for as long as possible.
 This desire is to ensure that as many viewers see ads bought on their channel as possible.
 The more views and engagement a given video receives, the more easily it can be monetized, leading to heavier promotion within YouTube’s system.

 In contrast, videos with little engagement will not receive such a push.
 Essentially, the YouTube algorithm will give content with more engagement higher rankings, which, in turn, results in even more engagement.

 That said, the algorithm promotes video content in two ways: